adambarclay/mundane-hosting-aspnet/README.md

 ## Executing Requests

-Endpoints can be executed outside of the ASP.NET pipeline by calling `MundaneMiddleware.ExecuteRequest()`.
+Endpoints can be executed in a different part the ASP.NET pipeline by calling `MundaneMiddleware.ExecuteRequest()`.
+For example you may want to do custom error handling while still making use of the Mundane engine.

 Passing the current `HttpContext` and the routing and dependencies configuration will execute the endpoint which matches the request.